microsoft/mindaro/actions/add-review-url/README.md

             host: "${{ secrets.HOST }}"
             protocol: "http"
  ```
-where secrets.INGRESS is the host URL for the app deployed in AKS.
+where secrets.HOST is the host URL for the app deployed in AKS.
 See [Pull Request Flow Documentation for Local Process for Kubernetes](https://aka.ms/devspaces/pr-flow#configure-your-github-action)

 ## How to build this GitHub Action for development
 Navigate to the directory: .\actions\add-review-url\src and run